xinwhyi/yolo-tf2/README.md

 fast and accurate.There are many implementations that support tensorflow, only a few that support tensorflow v2 and as I did not find versions that suit my needs so, I decided to create this version which is very flexible and customizable.
-It requires the Python interpreter version 3.6, 3.7, 3.7+,
-is not platform specific and is MIT licensed which means you can use, copy, modify, distribute this software however you like.
+It requires the Python interpreter version 3.8, is not platform specific and is MIT licensed which means you can use, copy, modify, distribute this software however you like.

 <!-- Updates -->

 ## **Updates**

 ### 2020-10-20
-- Add command line full support for training, evaluation and detection
+- Add command line full support for training, evaluation and detection.

 ### 2020-10-18
 - Add setup.py, direct installation through python3 setup.py install